 Feeding the Load Side of the Breaker

 The bottom of the breaker is for the "load" side wiring.
 The wires that connect here feed the electric service panel in your home.
 Two "hot" feeder wires connect to the bottom of the breaker.
 A neutral feed wire connects to the silver-colored lug along the side of the breaker.
 This wire is marked with white phasing tape to signify that it is the neutral wire.
+There will also be a ground wire leaving the disconnect.
+This ground wire will be slightly smaller in gauge than the two hot wires and the neutral wire, and it connects to the case of the disconnect via a lug (usually the neutral lug that the neutral feed wire connects to).

 What Do the Electrical Disconnect Wires Feed?